Amazon Marketplace

 Parent ASIN is the main product page under which all variants (colors, sizes) are grouped.
 The Parent ASIN itself is not purchasable but serves as an umbrella for Child ASINs.
 An optimized Parent ASIN with quality content, clear images, and correct attributes increases visibility and conversions.
 Good variant management with clear parent-child structure is essential for successful multi-variant products.

-Open term pagePrime
+Open glossary pagePrime

 Amazon Prime Abonnementservice